 There are benefits of being so connected.
 Don’t get me wrong, I love how connected the online world is.
 But having minute by minute updates can actually become really stressful.
 Feeling like you have to reply to that email right away or those chat groups that are constantly making your phone go off can build up stress.

 Constant pop up notifications on your phone can also be really distracting when you are trying to concentrate on a task at hand.
-Lunch with friends, reading a book, focusing on a project; this can all be easier without interruptions from your phone and you may find you get things done faster.
+Lunch with friends, reading a book, or focusing on a project; can all be easier without interruptions from your phone and you may find you get things done faster.
 I use an app called ‘Tide’ to help me keep focused and not side-tracked while I am working.

 Sleep Better at Night